Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: Discussion

-In passing, we note that the WKB approximation is a naive approach.
-It is not expected to give satisfactory result for the complete set of solutions of the wave equation in a curved space.
+In passing, we note that the WKB approximation is a first approach.
 It gives expected result for a thin shell of matter field.
 We considered the almost vanishing transmission coefficient for the modes which are only stationary in the near-horizon region.
 They are again stationary at a large distance away from the horizon with a vanishingly small amplitude.
 These aspects lead us to consider the entropy of a thin shell of matter field confined in the near-horizon region.
 We obtain expected results for the Kerr-Newman family of black hole.
 This is consistent with the nature of the scalar wave equation in terms of the tortoise coordinates.
-In the near-horizon region, this is similar a one-dimensional free wave equation in the flat space to a first approximation.
-A related field is to determine the expressions for the entanglement entropy of a scalar field in a given spacetime.
-The entanglement entropy of the matter fields are found from the reduced density matrices obtained by summing over the degrees of freedom confined within a given spatial region of the flat space time [26,27,28].
-This is significant for a scalar field in the near horizon region of both the Schwarzschild and the Kerr black holes.
-In terms of the Regge-Wheeler tortoise coordinates, the wave equation is similar to that of a one-dimensional free particle in the flat space when we consider the near-horizon region of both the black holes.
-In the Kerr black holes we have to consider the classical frame dragging and it's consequences for the quantum case.
-This is obvious from Section:II.
-We will later discuss this issue.
-In this context, it will be interesting to consider the entanglement entropy for a thin shell of scalar field surrounding the horizon and compare the result with the expression obtained in this article.
-This may be important to explain the black hole entropy in terms of the near horizon states [7].
+In the near-horizon region, this is similar a one-dimensional free wave equation in the flat space to a first approximation.}

-The brick wall model approach is based on the Lorentzian sector of a black hole spacetime and is expected to give the most robust expression.
+The brick wall model approach is based on the Lorentzian sector of the black hole space time and is expected to give the most robust expression.
 It is convenient to use the Zeta function regularization scheme in the Euclidean sector calculation for the partition function of a scalar field in a black hole background.
-This is considered in [18,29,30] for the Schwarzschild black holes with the boundary conditions similar to those used in this article.
-In the Zeta function regularization scheme to evaluate the partition function, the partition function is given by the Eq.(3.2) of [16]:
+This is considered in [18,29,30] for the Schwarzschild black hole with the boundary conditions similar to those used in this article.
+In the Zeta function regularization scheme to evaluate the partition function, the partition function is given by the Eqn(3.2) of [16]:

 \be \ln[Z] = {1 \over 2}[{\zeta}'(0) + \ln({1 \over 4}{\pi}{{\mu}^2}){\zeta}(0)] ~. \ee